Puru-Gupta/Assignment_Artivatic/README.md

 - Based on AUC value, it can be observed that the Deep learning with keras tensorflow model have the highest variability Explained.<br>
 ![image](https://user-images.githubusercontent.com/55012359/134721209-58c6d3fc-cd6e-4ff9-b7bd-43b42ce51901.png)

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credited to Kaggle for availability of the data.
-You can find the License for the data and other descriptive information in the Kaggle available